bgermann/cforms2/readme.txt

 == Upgrade Notice ==

-= 15.0 =
+= 15.0.1 =
-The tracking database feature and its view are removed.
+The tracking database feature and its view are removed with cformsII 15.0+.
 Your data still exists in the database.
 Please have a look at CFDB plugin as a replacement.

 == Changelog ==

-= 15.1 =
+= 15.0.1 =

 * enhanced: remove deprecated html5datetime field type
 * bugfix:   write html5 attributes to field name (long-standing since 14.12.2)